Washer smells like mildew? Don’t worry; we’ve all been there!

 Another possible reason is if the door of the washer is closed and not left to dry out properly after a wash – this allows mold and mildew to form on the inside.

 And the worst?
 Leaving a load of wet, washed clothes in the washer overnight (we’ve all done it!)
+And wet clothes grow their own set of problems, especially mold!
+If this is you, learn how to get mold out of clothing here.

 The sill of the washer is another problem area – being prone to collecting lint and grime (baby socks, anyone?)